 Screening of all over 65s from GP practice lists: in our existing portfolio of trials at the York Trials Unit, we have pioneered the use of postal screening questionnaires sent to all over 75s based upon practice registers.
 This has resulted in above-target recruitment to our trials in falls and osteoporosis by this method.
-We would follow up all participants who return screening questionnaires and express an interest in finding out about the trial.
+We will follow those participants who sign the consent form, return screening questionnaires and meet the inclusion criteria for the CASPER Plus trial.
+Following the completion of the recruitment phase of the study but not followed up.
 The pilot study of CASPER has been successful in recruiting 100 participants and met criteria for retention during the first year of the study.
+In addition to sending postal screening questionnaires, participants may be recruited directly by GPs.